tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/产品管理/设备接入准备_intl.md

 [//]: # (chinagitpath:XXXXX)

-Before IoT devices can be connected to the cloud platform, you need to create virtual products and devices in the IoT Hub Console and map them with the real devices.
+Before IoT devices can be connected to the cloud platform, you need to create virtual products and devices in the IoT Hub Console and map them with actual devices.
 The IoT Hub platform assigns a unique access authentication identifier to each device.

 ## Creating a Product